verdi-workshop/2024/README.md

-# FACS2022
+# VERDI 2023

-Website of the FACS2022 conference.
+Website of the VERDI 2022 workshop.

 The documentation for the theme is at https://github.com/DigitaleGesellschaft/jekyll-theme-conference